cmbrown89/data_analysis_pipeline/README.md

 After installing docker on your computer, you can build these containers with the following commands.
 ```
-# First build data science container
+# First build data science container with folder that holds the appropriate Dockerfile
 docker build $PWD/data_sci_notebook_docker_container_r_351/ -t data_sci_r351

-# Then build the sos container
+# Then build the sos container with folder that holds the appropriate Dockerfile
 docker build $PWD/sos_notebook_docker_container_r_351/ -t sos_r351
 ```